 The character of both Kite and BlackRose has been used many times, particularly Kite.
 Aside from Kite himself, there's Shugo (Legend of The Twilight Bracelet), Azure Flame Kite (G.U.) and Azure Flame Knight (LINK).
 Oh and, Kite (Sora) in LINK as well as Sakuya in Quantum (both being played by females, incidentally).

 On another note, some has noted the physical similarity of Kite's X-Form with Kaworu.
 Hey, Sadamoto is the character designer after all...

 Ai Yazawa's series tend to borrow designs from whatever series she made that preceded them.
-For example, Tsutomu is a more fleshed-out Ken Nakagawa (though this is lampshaded in-series), and Yuusuke (from the same manga) is a possible precursor to NANA's Takumi.
-The fact that they both ended up sharing the same voice actor only adds to the idea.
+For example, Tsutomu is a more fleshed-out Ken Nakagawa (this is lampshaded in-series).
 A more obvious example comes appearance-wise from Mikako to Miwako.
 (Justified, though, since they're sisters.)